Skip to content

 Why would we do things that squelch the connection we’re all seeking?

-It all comes down to fight or flight, our amygdalas’ reaction to threats.
-It’s a necessary, biological reaction to ensure our survival.
+It all comes down to the fight-or-flight response, our brain’s reaction to threats.
+This necessary and biological reaction ensures our survival.

-Our bodies can overreact to non-life-threatening stressors like family conflicts and coworkers’ criticism though.
-Anything that could deny us of social connection alarms our inner critic.
+Again, our bodies can react to non-life-threatening stressors.
+Things like family conflicts and friends’ criticism that could deny us of social connection alarms our inner critic.

-To keep us safe, our inner critic ironically shames us, so that we conform to others’ expectations and thus gain love and acceptance.
-The result, though?
-Anxiety, depression and addictions.
+To keep us safe, our inner critic ironically shames us, so that we conform to others’ expectations and gain a sense of belonging.
+Our limited inner critic means well.
+But in the long run, abandoning ourselves may lead to anxiety, depression and addictions.

-Our inner critic means well, but doesn’t accept that distancing, controlling, achieving and perfecting cannot bring us joy.
-That life continues after rejections.
+Distancing, controlling, achieving and perfecting cannot bring us joy.

 Resisting the present moment